tweag/topiary/CONTRIBUTING.md

    Whichever of these options you pick, we will assume `JSON_GRAMMAR` is the directory where the `grammar.js` can be found.
 4. Make sure you have a file at `JSON_GRAMMAR/src/grammar.json`.
 5. Run `npx tree-sitter build-wasm JSON_GRAMMAR`.
-If you get a Docker permission error, you may want to try `sudo chmod 666 /var/run/docker.sock`.
+If you get a Docker permission error, you may have to add yourself to the docker group.
 6. `mv tree-sitter-json.wasm web-playground/public/scripts/`

 For OCaml, the process is slightly different because the tree-sitter-ocaml repository/package contains two grammars: